-A. Shirts

-- 1. Solid white, black, navy or ecru (light tan) button front oxford, polo, turtleneck, blouse-type shirts with collar and sleeves (long or short). - 2.
+- A. Shirts - 1.
+Solid white, black, navy or ecru (light tan) button front oxford, polo, turtleneck, blouse-type shirts with collar and sleeves (long or short). - 2.
 A small, unobtrusive logo that can be covered with a quarter is acceptable. - 3.
 All tops must be long enough to remain tucked in as part of the uniform. - 4.
 Undershirts must be solid black or white with no wording or pictures (t-shirts are considered undershirts). - 5.
 No see-through or mesh clothing that will reveal the body or will reveal undergarments shall be allowed. - 6.
-Clothing shall be worn as it was designed to be worn (not inside-out or backwards, etc.). - 7.
-A solid white, black, navy or ecru crew-neck or v-neck sweater or sweater vest is permissible in cold weather (with appropriate shirt underneath). - 8.
+Clothing shall be worn as it was designed to be worn (not inside-out or backwards, etc.). - A solid white, black, navy or ecru (light tan) crew-neck or V-neck sweater, sweater vest or cardigan sweater may be worn with an appropriate uniform shirt underneath.
+A small, unobtrusive logo that can be covered with a quarter is acceptable. - 8.
 No sleeveless, spaghetti straps, or tank top shirts are permitted; all shirts must have a collar.